Social Security Agreement between Australia and Cyprus - Frequently Asked Questions

 In Australia's case, payment starts from the date the claim is lodged, or if the claim is lodged early, the date the person qualifies for payment.
 Age pension claims can be lodged up to three months in advance of qualification.

-If you get an Australian pension and you reside permanently in Cyprus, the Department of Human Services will pay it into your nominated bank account every 4 weeks.
+If you get an Australian pension and you reside permanently in Cyprus, Services Australia will pay it into your nominated bank account every 4 weeks.
 Payments to customers in Cyprus are in Euros.

 For more information on claim procedures and payments: